mordechaitenzer/port-youtube-catalog/README.md

 7. Apply a **Filter**: show only the top 10 videos with the most views.

 This widget highlights your highest-impact videos based on audience engagement.
-Using both sorting and filtter ensures you focus on the most relevant entities.
+Using both sorting and filters ensure you focus on the most relevant entities.

 ![Table Chart](assets/viz-table.png)